-The Department maintains and supports the firewall hardware and software that connects the CCF and the Harris Computing Facility to the internal frame relay cloud, which provides the connection to the Internet.
-The Department also provides ISP (Internet Service Provider) based services for Illinois State agencies.
+The Department utilizes the Illinois Century Network (ICN) and a vendor as its primary and secondary Internet Service Providers (ISP).
+The Department maintains and supports the firewall hardware and software that connects the CCF and the local computing facility to the internal frame relay network that provides the connection to the Internet.
+The Department also provides ISP based services for Illinois State agencies.